 Areas for PFAS Drinking Water Well Sampling

-The most common Navy activity that could have resulted in the historical release of PFOS, PFOA, and other PFAS to the environment is the use of firefighting foam (specifically certain types of aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other lifesaving emergency responses.
-Because of this historical use, PFOS, PFOA, and other PFAS are present in the groundwater at the installation as well as in some private drinking water wells located in the direction that the groundwater flows away from the installation.
+Because of the historical use of AFFF at NALF Fentress, PFOA, PFOS, and other PFAS are present in the groundwater at the installation as well as in some private drinking water wells located in the direction that the groundwater flows away from the installation.
 The designated sampling area, as shown in Figure 1, was selected because of the proximity to NALF Fentress and the general groundwater flow direction.

 NALF Fentress Actions Based on Drinking Water Sampling Results